-- An IBKR-PRO Fixed-commission client that submitted the order will pay the standard fixed commission. - iv.
-IBKR-PRO Tiered Commission Structure for Orders Routed to Exchanges: Under IBKR's Tiered commission model, IBKR passes to Tiered commission clients some or all of certain rebate payments IBKR receives for executing stock orders at exchanges, although the Tiered commission model is not intended to be a direct pass-through of exchange and third-party fees and rebates.
+A Fixed-commission client that submitted the order will pay the standard fixed commission.

+4. Tiered Commission Structure for Orders Routed to Exchanges: Under IBKR's Tiered commission model, IBKR passes to Tiered commission clients some or all of certain rebate payments IBKR receives for executing stock orders at exchanges, although the Tiered commission model is not intended to be a direct pass-through of exchange and third-party fees and rebates.
 For example, IBKR may receive enhanced rebate payments for exceeding volume thresholds on particular markets, but typically will not directly pass these enhancements to clients.
-Likewise, IBKR does not pass to clients all of the rebates IBKR may receive for orders in pink sheet or OTCBB stocks.
-In certain circumstances, IBKR may receive discounts with respect to third party fees, including exchange and/or clearing fees, that may not pass through to clients. - v.
-Options: IBKR does not deliver its IBKR-PRO option orders to another broker to handle and route.
+Likewise, IBKR USA does not pass to clients all of the rebates IBKR may receive for orders in pink sheet or OTCBB stocks.

+5. Options: IBKR does not deliver its option orders to another broker to handle and route.
 Rather, IBKR employs its SmartRouting system to try to achieve the best execution for client option orders.
-The SmartRouting system is designed to achieve an execution price at or better than the NBBO by utilizing relationships with liquidity providers, who may provide Price Improvement, including by matching client interest in the IBKR ATS in order to initiate auction and Price Improvement mechanisms offered under U.S. option exchange rules.
-These relationships benefit IBKR clients, who may receive Price Improvement for their options orders.
-IBKR may receive payment in the form of commissions or other payments from the liquidity providers for these executions.
+The SmartRouting system is designed to achieve an execution price at or better than the NBBO by utilizing relationships with liquidity providers, where applicable, who may provide Price Improvement through the various auction and Price Improvement mechanisms offered under U.S. option exchange rules.
+These relationships may benefit IBKR clients, who may receive Price Improvement for their options orders.
+Where applicable, IBKR may receive payment in the form of commissions or other payments from the liquidity providers for these executions

-Several options exchanges impose "maker-taker" fees and rebates, in which exchange members are charged for orders that take liquidity (i.e., marketable orders that trade against a posted quote or limit order) and receive a rebate for orders that add liquidity to the exchange (i.e., non- marketable limit orders that are posted and then trade against incoming marketable orders), or vice versa.
+Several options exchanges impose "maker-taker" fees and rebates, in which exchange members are charged for orders that take liquidity (i.e., marketable orders that trade against a posted quote or limit order) and receive a rebate for orders that add liquidity to the exchange (i.e., non-marketable limit orders that are posted and then trade against incoming marketable orders), or vice versa.
 The charges imposed or rebates offered by these exchanges affect the total cost of execution, and IBKR's SmartRouting System takes this into account in determining where to route option orders - trying to minimize the costs that clients incur.
 If multiple exchanges are quoting at the NBBO for an option order and IBKR has discretion as to where to send the order or a portion of it, IBKR generally will "break the tie" by sending the order to an exchange where it will receive the most payment for the order.